Portuguese India Armadas: Outward voyage

-With the monsoon, Portuguese Indian armadas usually arrived in India in early September (sometimes late August).
+With the monsoon, Portuguese India armadas usually arrived in India in early September (sometimes late August).
 Because of the wind pattern, they usually made landfall around Anjediva island (Angediva).
 From there, the armada furled their square sails and proceed with lateen sails south along the Malabar coast of India to the city of Cochin (Cochim, Kochi) in Kerala.
 Cochin was the principal spice port accessible to the Portuguese, it had the earliest Portuguese factory and fort in India, and served as the headquarters of Portuguese government and operations in India for the first decades.
 However, this changed after the Portuguese conquest of Goa in 1510.
 The capture of Goa had been largely motivated by the desire to find a replacement for Anjediva as the first anchoring point for the armadas.
 Anjediva had proven itself to be far from ideal.
 The island was generally undersupplied – it contained only a few fishing villages – but the armada ships were often forced to sojourn there for long periods, usually for repair or to await for better winds to carry them down to Cochin.
 Anjediva island also lay in precarious pirate-infested waters, on the warring frontier between Muslim Bijapur and Hindu Vijaynagar, which frequently threatened it.
 The same winds which carried the armada down to Cochin prevented Portuguese squads from Cochin racing up to rescue it.
 The Portuguese had tried setting up a fort in Anjediva, but it was captured and dismantled by forces on behalf of Bijapur.
 As a result, the Portuguese governor Afonso de Albuquerque decided the nearby island-city of Goa was preferable and forcibly seized it in 1510.
 Thereafter Goa, with its better harbor and greater supply base, served as the first anchorage point of Portuguese armadas upon arriving in India.
 Although Cochin, with its important spice markets, remained the ultimate destination, and was still the official Portuguese headquarters in India until the 1530s, Goa was more favorably located relative to Indian Ocean wind patterns and served as its military-naval center.
 The docks of Goa were soon producing their own carracks for the India run back to Portugal and for runs to further points east.

 Return voyage

 The return voyage was shorter than the outbound.
 The fleet left India in December, picking up the northeast monsoon towards the African coast.
 Passing through the Mozambique Channel, the fleet kept close to land to avoid the westerlies and catch the Agulhas Current to round the Cape of Good Hope.
 Once in the Atlantic, it caught the southeast trade winds and sailed to the west of Ascension and Saint Helena as far as the doldrums.
-The fleet then sailed almost straight north to the Azores, where it caught the prevailing westerlies and sailed due west into Lisbon.
+The fleet then sailed almost straight north to the Azores, where it caught the prevailing westerlies and sailed due east into Lisbon.